sel3-2023-group-01/sel3-2023-group-01.github.io/content/environment/index.md

 The creation of these specfiles is simplified by the provided JSON schema.
 This schema provides the user with *autocompletion* and *linting* for the JSON/specfile in their IDE.
 Needless to say that this speeds up the creation of these files tremendously.

 To do all of these things we use so-called builders, responsible for *translating* the provided JSON file into an actual robot.
-They provide default values and create the necessary parts to from an actual brittle star.
+They provide default values and create the necessary parts to form an actual brittle star.